Oliver-Misbach/EnterTheDojo/README.md

 # todo

 - [ ] Clean up and document code
-  - [ ] use state machine for enemy AI
+  - [ ] use state machine for enemy behavior and some logic in character.gd
 - [ ] Multiple resolution support (currently expects 16:9)
 - [x] Save/load, last level, high score
 - [ ] UID warnings can be ignored.
 Should be fixed in Godot 4.4.